Home Featured Mums Of Mothers who Leave their Children Behind to Come Work in Our...

 Today, I have a guest post from an ardent Mummy Tales reader, who we will identify only as Yunita.
 Read about the observations she made one day about the issue of house girls and the sacrifices they make to provide for their children, and her reflections on that.
 Read her story below, but before then you could also watch this video where I talk about the questions you need to ask while interviewing a house girl.

-Now to Yuanita’s story:
+Now to Yuanita’s story.
+She writes:

 “How does Angelina manage to do it?
 I still wonder.
 Angelina – quiet, demure, petite had just received a phone call which she’d answered in her mother tongue.
+It must have been important, because she answered it immediately.

 “Pole mama”, she said, “Ni dada yangu anapiga kutoka nyumbani.
 Mtoto wangu mkubwa anawasumbua huko”.
+(I’m sorry, it’s my sister from back home.
+She says my daughter, who stays with them, is being problematic).

 Also Read: The Day I Found out my House Girl was HIV Positive